gardener/landscaper-service/docs/gettingstarted/configure-service-targets.md

 The secret that was just created, is then referenced in a ServiceTargetConfig.
 The `spec.secretRef` field contains the name, the namespace of the secret and the key that contains the kubeconfig.
 The visibility label `config.landscaper-service.gardener.cloud/visible` needs to be set with the value `"true"`.
-The label `config.landscaper-service.gardener.cloud/region` is optional and can be used by LandscaperDeployments for selecting a target cluster with a specific geo-region.

 :warning: Attention: It is important that the `spec.providerType` matches the infrastructure provider type of the targeted kubernetes cluster.